 Step 2: Connect the Hose and Prep the Drainage Area

-Connect the garden hose to the drain valve, and run it to an area that won't be affected by the warm water and sediment.
-Remember that even though you've waited a day, the water in the tank will still be somewhat hot.
+Connect the garden hose to the drain valve and run the loose end to an area that won't be affected by the warm water and sediment.
+Remember to wear work gloves that will protect your hands from hot water and components.

 Step 3: Drain the Tank

 Open the drain valve and let the water flow for several minutes.
 Then go to the kitchen and turn on the hot water faucet.
 This will help the water drain quickly and smoothly.
 After another couple of minutes, turn off the water supply valve.
 The flow of water will slow and eventually stop altogether.
 At this point, you can turn on the water supply valve again for another quick flush before closing it again.